LiviaGitHub/Software-Testing-Life-Cycle/How QA fits into the DevOps cycle/guide.md

 ### 6. **Deploy**
 - QA helps automate and validate the deployment process.
-- Runs tests after deployment to ensure that the system functions as expected in the production environment.
+- (Smoke Testing or Sanity Testing) Runs tests after deployment to ensure that the system functions as expected in the production environment.

 ### 7. **Monitor**
 - QA monitors production for issues, performance bottlenecks, or errors.